gcucurull/neural-art-transfer/README.md

 - **--cont_w**: Weight of the content loss.
 Default 1e0
 - **--style_w**: Weight for the style loss.
 Default 1e3
 - **--tv_w**: Weight for the total variation loss.
 Default 0
+- **--cont_size**: Resize the content image to the given size.
+Note that the output mage will have the same size as the content image.
+Default None
+- **--style_size**: Resize the style image to the given size.
+Default None

 ## Dependencies